RRakib/Stopwatch-ReactApp/README.md

 Stopwatch web application.
 Created with Reactjs.

 ## What i have learned
-    1. How to use ReactJS
+    1. How to deploy application.
-    2. How to create statefull and stateless components.
+    2. How to work with Netlify.
-    3. Passing data deep down into the child component.
+    3. How to use ReactJS
-    4. How to work without Redux.
+    4. How to create statefull and stateless components.
-    5. Better understanding of ReactJS
+    5. Passing data deep down into the child component.
-    6. How to write cleaner code.(I can be better)
+    6. How to work without Redux.